The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Convergence towards parabolic optimal transport equations on compact manifolds

 \end{cor}

-\begin{example} The assumptions in the previous corollary are satisfied when $X=Y$ is the $n-$sphere and $c(x,y)=d^{2}(x,y)/2$ for the standard round metric or $c(x,y)=-\log|x-y|,$ where $|x-y|$ denotes the chordal distance (see \cite{k-s-w} and references therein).
+In turn, this corollary implies, just as before, that the analog of Corollary \ref{cor:cons transport cost} holds (under the same assumptions as in the previous corollary). \begin{example} The assumptions on $c$ in the previous corollary are satisfied when $X=Y$ is the $n-$sphere and $c(x,y)=d^{2}(x,y)/2$ for the standard round metric or $c(x,y)=-\log|x-y|,$ where $|x-y|$ denotes the chordal distance (see \cite{k-s-w} and references therein).
 The latter case appears in the reflector antenna problem, as explained in Section \ref{subsec:Application-to-the antenna}. \end{example}